The Carpentries Reimbursement Policy¶

 If a meal for business purposes besides travel, the people in attendance at the meal

-Reimbursement requests and documentation should be submitted to the Business Administrator at firstname.lastname@example.org.
-The Business Administrator will organize the forms for the request, then submit to the Executive Director or the Executive Council Treasurer for approval, before sending the request to our fiscal sponsor for payment, in accordance with our reimbursement workflow.
+Reimbursement requests and documentation should be submitted to the Administrative Support Specialist at firstname.lastname@example.org.
+The Administrative Support Specialist will organize the forms for the request, then submit to the Executive Director or the Executive Council Treasurer for approval, before sending the request to our fiscal sponsor for payment, in accordance with our reimbursement workflow.
 Reimbursement workflow guidelines are available for staff.